Kayak Fishing: Stunning Tips for Effortless Success

 Carry a Clear Emergency Plan

 Tell someone where you are going, when you expect to return, and how you plan to travel.
 Carry a phone in a waterproof case, and bring a whistle that can be heard over wind and water noise.
-If you fish remote water, consider a GPS device or mapping app with offline access.
+If you fish remote water, consider a GPS device or a mapping app with offline access.

 Beginner Tips for Kayak Fishing